AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-jobs.md

 ## Reprocess data feed jobs

-You can reprocess the source data of a data feed job and send it again with the reprocessed data.
+When you reprocess a data feed job, it reprocesses the source data of a data feed job and sends it again with the reprocessed data.
 Alternatively, you can [resend a data feed job](#resend-data-feed-jobs).

 To reprocess one or more data feed jobs: